 Melissa Fanton, PA specializes in family medicine, and has a master’s in physician assistant studies from Daemen College.
 She has been practicing as a physician assistant since 2006.
 She belongs to the New York State Society of Physician Assistants and the American Academy of Physician Assistants, and is certified through the National Commission on Certification of Physician Assistants.

 Ken Osborn, PA specializes in internal medicine, and earned his degree at Albany Medical College.
 He has been practicing as a physician assistant since 1987.
 He belongs to the New York State Society of Physician Assistants and the American Academy of Physician Assistants, and is certified through the National Commission on Certification of Physician Assistants.

 Rebecca Shepherd, PA-C has been a physician assistant since 2006.
 She has worked in urgent care and emergency medicine departments in the Buffalo area, also having practiced alternative and complementary medicine in Buffalo and Fredonia.

 She grew up in a family of physicians in Silver Creek, New York, and graduated with her physician assistant degree from D’Youville College.
 Prior to that, she earned a master of education degree from SUNY Fredonia, and spent many years teaching pre-K through high school, and working with persons with developmental disabilities.

-Kim Bockhahn, RN
+Kim Bockhahn, LPN